pedrocurvo/TheTraitors/docs/source/api.rst

 .. code-block:: python

-   class OpenAIClient:
+   class OpenAIClient(LLMClient):
-       def __init__(self, model, provider=None):
+       def __init__(self, model, api_key, base_url=None):
            """
            Initialize an OpenAI-compatible client.

            Args:
                model: Model name to use
-               provider: Provider name ("openai", "deepseek", "together")
+               api_key: The API key for authentication
+               base_url: Optional base URL for the API (for compatible providers)
            """

-       def call(self, prompt):
+       def call(self, system_message, user_message):
            """
-           Call the OpenAI-compatible API with the given prompt.
+           Call the OpenAI-compatible API with the given messages.

            Args:
+               system_message: The system message to send
-               prompt: The prompt to send to the API
+               user_message: The user message to send

            Returns:
                The generated text response